How to Create Viral Quote Cards in 2026 (Tips & Tools)

 8. Treat designs as experiments

 Stop guessing what your audience likes.
-Create three distinct variants of your next quote: a dark theme, a light theme, and a bold color pop.
+Create distinct variants of your next quote: a dark theme, a light theme, and a bold color pop.
 Publish them across different days and monitor the save and share rates.
-The data will tell you exactly what your specific demographic prefers.

 9. Let the caption do the heavy lifting